Not ready to apply? Leave your email HERE to get our email updates.

-The Store Manager’s responsibilities include, but are not limited to: schedule for kids to come to camp store, talking with parents about the store at check-in, keeping track of inventory, Monday t-shirt distribution and setting up the store for Friday Parents’ Nights.
+The Store Manager’s responsibilities include, but are not limited to: schedule for kids to come to the camp store, talking with parents about the store at check-in, keeping track of inventory, Monday t-shirt distribution, and setting up the store for Friday Parents’ Nights.
 This person will report to the Admin Director.

 Social Media Specialist

-The specialist’s responsibilities include but are not limited to: managing Twitter, Facebook, Instagram, and YouTube, uploading videos from movie making and Parent’s Night, and creating fun videos and stories to help with camps outreach and branding.
+The specialist’s responsibilities include, but are not limited to, managing Twitter, Facebook, Instagram, and YouTube, uploading videos from movie making and Parent’s Night, and creating fun videos and stories to help with camps outreach and branding.

 AM/PM Care Specialist